glmquint/RottenMovies/Main_Features_&_Requirements.md

 - view the history of its own top critics reviews
 - modify its own top critics reviews
 - change its account information
+- see the number of followers

 > (possible extra function: add a landing home screen page for top critic users)

-Admin user
+Admin user can

-- can act as a non-admin registered user
-- can browse users
+- browse _users- & _top critics_
-- can grant/remove "top critics" status
-- can add/remove films
+- add/remove films
-- can add/remove/modify modify films details
+- add/remove/modify modify films details
-- can remove reviews
+- remove reviews
-- can ban users
+- ban _users_ & _top critics_
+- register _top critics_ user
 - admin must be able to see most active users in terms of review

 General

-- Reviews by top critics are the firsts to be shown for each film
+- Reviews by _top critics_ are the firsts to be shown for each film

 ### Non functional requirements